 This document is an informative text that aims to highlight the basics contained in the Certification Practice Statement (hereinafter CPS) and Certification Policy (hereinafter CP) of Signe S.A. (hereinafter SIGNE) with regard to electronic certificates.
-By no means is this document intended to develop, expand or amend the aforementioned CPS, CP and SIGNE.
+By no means this document is intended to develop, expand or amend the aforementioned CPS, CP of SIGNE.